 An Example of How Account Receivable Financing Works

 ABC Textiles is a medium-sized company based in Tijuana, Mexico, that exports products to distributors in the United States.
 ABC Textiles is growing rapidly thanks to a unique woven design that upscale restaurants have started using in their table settings.
 Numerous restaurants have recently placed large orders with ABC Textiles for their unique design.

 This is good news for ABC Textiles, but fulfilling the large orders could deplete the company's cash reserves.
 Waiting 30 to 60 days for payment from customers is too long for the company.
-To combat this problem, ABC Textiles sells its customers' invoices to RTS International for a 90% payment advance.
+To combat this problem, ABC Textiles sells its customers' invoices to RTS International for an 80% payment advance.
 This influx of cash helps ABC Textiles fulfill its orders without the risk of running out of working capital.